rightjs/rightjs-docs/docs/en/ui/tooltips.md

     <script src="/javascripts/right-tooltips.js"></script>

-Then specify the `rel="tooltip"` attribute on your elements where you want the tooltips to appear and RightJS will generate them when the page is loaded
+Then specify the `data-tooltip` attribute on your elements where you want the tooltips to appear and RightJS will generate them when the page is loaded